-ARTICLE VII-1: To see if the Town will vote to raise and appropriate and/or transfer from available funds the sum of \$15,000, or any other sum, for fireworks for the Fourth of July holiday, or do or act anything thereon.
+ARTICLE 31: To see if the Town will vote to raise and appropriate and/or transfer from available funds the sum of \$15,000, or any other sum, for fireworks for the Fourth of July holiday, or do or act anything thereon.

-Board of Selectmen: Recommends 4-1.
 Finance Committee: Does not recommend 8-1.